Do you have a puppy, and you are wondering if you can already start giving bones?

 For medium-sized dogs, duck necks about the size of a carrot are suitable.
 Chicken thighs, carcass, and Turkey wings would be good too.

 On the other hand, if you have a huge dog, you must consider giving larger bones as well, such as lamb ribs, neck pieces, and wild venison ribs.
-Chicken carcass, duck carcass, and Turkey wings would be good too.

 Or, you can contact a butcher in your area so you will have better options.
 You can also get the exact cuts that you require.

 And just to reiterate, NEVER give cooked bones to your dog no matter what the size or age is.
 Do not overfeed your pet with bones either.

 But you should know when to introduce bones and the type of bones that you should serve to your puppy.

 ¹ Photo by Dano